actor-framework/actor-framework/CONTRIBUTING.md

 - Never declare more than one variable per line.

-- Only separate functions with vertical whitespaces and use comments to document logcial blocks inside functions.
+- Only separate functions with vertical whitespaces and use comments to document logical blocks inside functions.

 - Use `.hpp` as suffix for header files and `.cpp` as suffix for implementation files.